lucasbagge/bagge_blog/content/resume/resume.md

 ### Bachelor Thesis nomination

-* My bachelor **The economics effects of QE** was nominalted for the Central bank bachelor prize.
+* My bachelor **The economics effects of QE** was nominated for the Central bank bachelor prize.

 ### Master of tidyverse